uniphix000/Leetcode/README.md

 # Leetcode
-i am a little snail but i keep going~
+snail moves slowly but it keeps going.